kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

      </skin-path>
     ...

-We see, that:
+We can see, that:
-  - skin_layer directory registered as Filesystem Directory View
+  - skin_layer directory was registered as Filesystem Directory View
-  - skin_layer Filesystem Directory View added to our theme layers list
+  - skin_layer Filesystem Directory View was added to our theme layers list

 Adding PORTLET
 ==========================

-In portlets directory before adding new portlet present only initialization files.
+Only initialization files are available in portlets directory before adding new portlet.

     >>> ls('portlets')
     __init__.py